Travel to Estonia

 Your car will need to be equipped with beam deflectors, a fire extinguisher, and a warning triangle.
 All vehicles are required to have lights on during the day and night.

-Estonia recognizes driving licenses from countries around the world, please check for specific requirements here.
+Estonia recognizes driving licenses from countries around the world; please check specific requirements beforehand.

 Foreign vehicles must have third-party liability insurance in Estonia.
 Vehicles registered in an EEA country can only be insured in that specific country of registration.
 Vehicles registered in the following countries must be covered by a Green Card as proof of insurance: Albania, Andorra, Azerbaijan, Bosnia and Herzegovina, Israel, Iran, North-Macedonia, Morocco, Moldova, Montenegro, Serbia, Tunisia, Turkey, Ukraine, Belarus, and Russia.